amanchokshi/EMBERS/README.md

   <img src="./docs/2019-10-04-16:00_41180_52_channel.png" width="100%" />
 </p>

 A waterfall plot of the rf data is also created.
 It has the window and potential channels highlighted.
-The plots of channels `[41, 52]` seem very similar and led us to question whether satellite may emit in more that one frequency.
+The channel plots of channels `[41, 52]` seem very similar and led us to question whether satellite may emit in more that one frequency.
 By plotting the ephemeris of other satellites in the *window*, we were able to rule this out, intead showing that two satellites with incredibly simillar ephemeri exist.
+While plotting the satellite tracks, we implemented an altitude and occupancy cut, identical to those above.

 <p float="left">